 This Procedure/ these Guidelines is an Appendix to the First Aid Policy.
-Distribution: Available to Staff only via Internal Policy Library

 1. Complex partial seizure

 A convulsion, or seizure, consists of involuntary contractions of many of the muscles in the body, caused by a disturbance in the function of the brain.
 Convulsions usually result in loss of, or impaired, consciousness.
 There are many forms of epilepsy and the level of consciousness varies for each individual.